robenkleene/design-references/after-effects/after-effects-expressions.md

 If the property is an array (e.g., like size and position) then `value[0]`, `value[1]`, etc... can be used to access each value in the array.

-Here's an example that will vary a keyframed property slighly between instances:
+Here's an example that will vary a keyframed property slightly between instances:

 ```
 offset = index * 0.2;